Recording Asteroid Occultations

 Timing

 Adding the UT time stamp to each frame of the recording is the most important aspect of the observation.
-This can be achieved in a number of ways and new developments in how this can be achieved reliably (and least expensively) can be found on asteroid occultation news feeds such as the planoccult list server, and groups.io
+This can be done in a number of ways and how this can be achieved reliably (and least expensively) can be found on asteroid occultation forums and groups.io New observers exploring occultation timing can use the PC clock (W10/11) synchronised by NTP (Network Time Protocol).

 CMOS GPS cameras